This page lists some of the major grant givers for churches, chapels and meeting houses in the UK.

 Benefact Trust (Formerly Allchurches Trust)

-This trust is general fund which responds to requests for financial assistance from Anglican churches, churches of other denominations and the wider Christian community.
+This funder responds to requests for financial assistance from Anglican churches, churches of other denominations and the wider Christian community.
 The Trust supports appeals from churches for building and restoration projects, repair of church fabric, church community initiatives, religious charities, charities preserving the UK heritage and other charitable causes.

 Since 1996 Landfill Operators can choose to re-direct part of their tax bill to local communities near landfill sites rather than paying it to the Treasury.
 The funds are distributed through Environmental Bodies (such as WREN, Veolia Trust, Suez Communities Trust, Biffa, Viridor Credits, Cory Environmental etc) which able to support the repair and wider community use of historic places of worship.
 Check postcode eligibility on each individual own website, or search funds available at ENTRUST.